jdegand/angular-futurama-wiki/README.md

 ## Continued Development

 - Fetch error handling
-- You could bind `head-shot` for alt tag.
+- You could use `head-shot` for the alt tag.
 I think all head-shots are empty strings.

 ## Useful Resources